Bagonzo/Coding_Challenges/README.md

 🤔 Along with the description, comes my version of the solution.
 At least I THINK they are the solutions.

+😅 Not all of the challenges have solutions.
+As of now, there is only one incomplete challenge.

+🤞 Promise I'll finish them.

 ## List of challenges

 * String Challenge
 * Array Challenge
 * Chart Challenge
+* FizzBuzz Challenge

 It's not much yet, but more are on the way.
 Have fun breaking your heads!
 Cheers 🍻